Follow me on Facebook

-Beautiful small wooden bowls hand made from Australian Native Cherry timber.
-This is a natural timber wood item from a sustainable source.
+Beautiful wooden bowls hand made from rescued timber.
+Because the wood is rescued from storm felled branches i is a sustainable source.

 If you want a wonderful timber item, this is for you! (or as a gift 😉 ).